Jkhwan/todo-angular-v2/README.md

-### Rebuilt the previous project from scratch using cleaner syntax.
-Also played around with real-time updates between users using PubNub, [http://www.pubnub.com].
+##### Rebuilt the previous project from scratch to get a better understanding of AngularJS.
+Also played around with real-time updates between users using PubNub, http://www.pubnub.com.